YoRyan/open-nec/Docs/index.md

 ## Contents of this manual

 This manual is divided into several chapters.
 In the [Installation](installation) chapter, you can find information on obtaining and installing the mod and when you can expect the next release.
 In the [For players](for-players) chapter, you can learn how to navigate the newly improved Northeast Corridor with your newly upgraded equipment.
+In the [For contributors](for-contributors) chapter, developers can find information on how to contribute to the project, as well as technical documentation on Dovetail's content.